refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useRegister.md

 ```

 :::tip
-`mutate` acquired from `useRegister` can accept any kind of object for values since `register` method from `authProvider` doesn't have a restriction on its parameters.
+`mutate` acquired from the `useRegister` hook can accept any kind of object for values since the `register` method from `authProvider` doesn't have a restriction on its parameters.
 A type parameter for the values can be provided to `useRegister`.

 ```tsx